edd-ie/Projects/Languages/C++.md

 1. Consider what you ask of the types for which the code will be instantiated
 2. Strive to ask only for what is required, nothing more.

-*This widens the set of types for which the code will be applicable* : [STL algorithms](https://youtu.be/2olsGf6JIkU?si=sFvZLEHBgWG6YSJp)
+*This widens the set of types for which the code will be applicable* :

 <font color=#30D5C8><strong>Compile-time integral values :</strong></font>